 Trends

-These alternative solutions, like chatbots, chat, FAQs, or forms, still need to be promoted for their usage.
+These alternatives, such as chatbots, live chat, FAQs, or forms, still need to be promoted to encourage their use.
 Too often, customers are unaware of their existence and naturally turn to the traditional phone channel.
-Adopting digital tools over the phone by customers is the digital transformation.
+Encouraging customers to adopt digital tools instead of using the phone is what we call digital transformation.

 Customer relationship performance directly impacts the company's results.
 To increase profits, customer service can leverage two levers: increasing the number of customers and aiding in their loyalty.